Working with a heritage expert

 The first step in this process is selecting the heritage form you would like to use in your project.
 It is advisable to start with the traditions which are part of your particular local community and culture.
 Are there any activities, customs, skills, languages or pieces of knowledge which are unique to where you are based?

-In the case of Oideas Gael we chose the heritage form of dinnseanchas, or storytelling based on the mythology of placenames and geographical features.
+In the case of Oideas Gael we focused on storytelling, in particular storytelling based on the mythology of placenames and geographical features.
 Some factors in selecting this particular heritage form were:

 Recruiting a heritage expert